unahouExosite/docs/scripting/README.md

     expiration timestamp.

     Note that the `expire` period is non deterministic.
-Although the One Platform honors the `expire` parameter, under high load there may be small fluctuations of up to a few seconds beyond what is specified by the `expire` parameter.
+Although the One Platform honors the `expire` parameter, there may be small fluctuations of up to a few seconds beyond what is specified by the `expire` parameter.

 ```